pytorch/pytorch/docs/source/notes/extending.rst

 .. currentmodule:: torch.autograd

 Adding operations to :mod:`~torch.autograd` requires implementing a new :class:`Function` subclass for each operation.
-Recall that :class:`Function` s are what :mod:`~torch.autograd` uses to encode the operation history and compute gradients.
+Recall that Functions are what :mod:`~torch.autograd` uses to encode the operation history and compute gradients.